 Our school should provide a safe, caring, positive and stimulating environment that promotes the social, physical and moral development of the individual child free from discrimination or bullying where children can learn and develop happily.

-The Designated Safeguarding Lead or safeguarding and child protection at Brightwell School is the Headteacher, Fin Lewis.
+The Designated Safeguarding Lead (DSL) at Brightwell School is the Headteacher, Sue Potts.
+Contact number 01491 837024.

 Safeguarding documentation for parents

 * Using our core school values to promote rights and responsibilities; teachers model these values and hold high expectations around the children displaying them when in school.